-It’s already June and yet again you’re spending late nights and weekends trying to get the budget ready for review by the board.
-The same old problems crop up each and every year and you swear never again!!
-Do these problems sound familiar…..?
+It’s already June and yet again you are spending late nights and weekends trying to get the budget ready for review by the board.
+The same old problems crop up each and every year and you swear never again!
+Does this sound familiar?

 - Only 3 out of the 10 budget input spreadsheets consolidate seamlessly to the Excel master version, the rest have been altered by cost centre managers and are causing broken links and formulae errors

-- The marketing manager has not submitted her budget at all, because she claims her Excel file got corrupted and she needs to start again
+- The marketing manager has not submitted her budget at all, because she says her Excel file got corrupted and she needs to start again

-- You’ve been emailed 4 different spreadsheet versions from the logistics manager, and you’re not sure which one is correct
+- The logistics manager has emailed 4 different spreadsheet versions and you’re not sure which one is correct

 - You discover total overheads are too low because the input templates were missing several new accounts which were added to the ERP system last month

 - The master spreadsheet takes over 20 minutes to open and often crashes when recalculating